Code-Institute-Submissions/lockdown-kitchen-ms3/README.md

 - To create a logo I used [HatchFul](https://hatchful.shopify.com/).
 - To convert the logo to a favicon, I used [Favicon](https://favicon.io/).
+- The picture for the 404 error message is from [IMGBIN](https://imgbin.com/)

 ### Code